 AVC/SSD leads the Department of State in the policy formulation, negotiation, ratification, implementation, verification, and compliance analysis of arms control initiatives and agreements pertaining to strategic and nonstrategic nuclear weapons.
 The office also leads diplomatic engagement on strategic and nonstrategic nuclear arms control, deterrence, and reassurance policies and serves as the Department of State’s lead in working those issues with the National Security Council, the Departments of Defense and Energy, the Joint Chiefs of Staff, and the Intelligence Community.

 Key missions of the office include:

-Performing verification assessments: The office brings to bear its expertise in assessing the compliance of foreign governments with commitments and obligations undertaken.
-The office participates in international negotiations and consultations related to the verification, compliance, and implementation of relevant agreements and commitments, and examines the potential impact of new technological developments on strategic and non-strategic arms control, transparency and confidence-building measures.
+Performing verification assessments: AVC/SSD co-chairs the interagency committees responsible for assessing compliance with the New START and INF treaties.
+The office also regularly assesses the compliance of foreign governments with their nuclear arms control commitments and obligations.
+As such, AVC/SSD contributes to the Department of State’s annual arms control compliance report to Congress and provides a separate annual report on implementation of the New START Treaty.
+The office participates in interagency deliberations and international negotiations and consultations related to the verification and compliance of relevant agreements and commitments, and examines the potential impact of new technological developments on strategic and nonstrategic arms control and confidence-building measures.